syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-Sets the case sensitivity of the search operation.
+Sets the case sensitivity of search operation.
 It supports both enableFilterSearch and enableIncrementalSearch property.

 Default Value: